liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 Here's how the "magic" happens:

-1.  **Service component registration** - On installing a module that contains a Service Component, the SCR creates a component configuration that associates the Service Component with its specified service type and stores it in a service registry.
+1.  **Service component registration:** On installing a module that contains a Service Component, the SCR creates a component configuration that associates the Service Component with its specified service type and stores it in a service registry.

-2.  **Service reference handling** - On installing a module that contains a class that references a service type, the SCR searches the registry for a component configuration that matches the service type.
+2.  **Service reference handling:** On installing a module that contains a class that references a service type, the SCR searches the registry for a component configuration that matches the service type.
 On finding a matching component configuration, the SCR creates an instance of the Service